swiz23/multi_agent_planner/README.md

  - Not just reusing an archived path if the start and goal poses exactly match but also if the requested path can be found within the archived path
  - The system is scalable; there is no reason more agents cannot be inserted.
 All that would need to be done is to add another `agent_node` to the launch file and another Marker display in Rviz.
  - The system can work with obstacles in the grid as well.
  - Both nodes were implemented as objects in code.
-As a result, it is a simple matter of changing one parameter in the constructor to make the grid larger or smaller, change the `edge_cost` value, or change the speed it takes for a robot to traverse the path.
+As a result, it is a simple matter of changing a parameter or two in the constructor to make the grid larger or smaller, change the `edge_cost` value, or change the speed it takes for a robot to traverse the path.

- Below is a GIF of four robots moving in the grid.
+ Just for fun, I decided to run the system with four agents.
+Below is a GIF showing the result.
 The yellow nodes represent obstacles in the world.
 A video of this can be found in the `media` directory.
 Note how the brown agent is also rotating (in this case, 180 degrees).

  ![four_robots](media/four_agents.gif)